Here’s the honest truth about how useful is Google’s reverse image search:

 Safeguard Your Creativity

 Maintaining control of your intellectual property is a must in today’s digital age.
-By utilizing Google’s reverse image search for business, photographers and creatives can quickly identify unauthorized use of their images online – a powerful defense against copyright infringements.
+By utilising Google’s reverse image search for business, photographers and creatives can quickly identify unauthorised use of their images online – a powerful defense against copyright infringements.

 No need to manually search the entire internet; simply upload or paste your image URL into Google’s search box, and voila.
 You’ll receive a list of websites where your picture appears.